jasondickerson/ansible_wsl/README.md

 1. In VS Code, install the WSL Extension.
 1. Close VS Code.
 1. Open the WSL Application, either Fedora or Ubuntu.
-1. In the WSL terminal switch to a project directory, for example plantpax-orchestration-developer-wsl-configuration
+1. In the WSL terminal switch to a project directory, for example ansible-wsl

-        # cd git-repos/plantpax-orchestration-developer-wsl-configuration
+        # cd git-repos/ansible-wsl

 1. To open the current directory in VS Code run